wallace/justin-kelly-theme/README.md

 justin-kelly-theme
 ==================

-This is a git repository reproduction of the theme detailed at http://blog.justin.kelly.org.au/octopress-theme/ with [one small modification.](https://github.com/wallace/justin-kelly-theme/commit/5f2c263745fc30fdee5ce09fc923b069205a7178)
+This is a git repository reproduction of the theme detailed at http://blog.justin.kelly.org.au/octopress-theme/ with [a few changes.](https://github.com/wallace/justin-kelly-theme/commits/master)

 See https://github.com/imathis/octopress/wiki/3rd-Party-Octopress-Themes for more themes.